-Essendant Inc.—a top-tier distributor that sells office and industrial products to thousands of wholesalers and resellers and also drop-ships for retailers—will become part of office supplies merchant Staples Inc. under terms the two companies announced today.
+Essendant Inc.—a top-tier distributor that sells office and industrial products to thousands of wholesalers and resellers and also drop-ships for retailers—will become part of office supplies merchant Staples Inc. under terms of a deal valued at nearly $1 billion, the two companies announced today.

 The deal, coming a year after Staples was acquired by investment firm Sycamore Partners for $6.9 billion, will result in a major new multibillion-dollar player in the business of distributing office supplies and industrial products ranging from automotive parts to equipment for oil fields.
 The agreement, expected to close in the fourth quarter, also upends a plan that Deerfield, Ill.-based Essendant, which reported $5 billion in 2017 revenue, had entertained since April to merge with S.P.
 Richards, a $2 billion office supplies distributor owned by General Parts Co.

 The combination of Essendant and Staples will produce a much larger company.
 Before its acquisition by Sycamore, Staples reported $10.108 billion in sales at its North American Delivery unit, which is comprised of its business-to-business distribution operations including StaplesAdvantage.com and Quill.com.
 NAD also includes the flagship site Staples.com, which sells to small businesses and consumers.

 “After carefully evaluating Staples’ revised offer, including taking into account the extended regulatory process and risks associated with the S.P.
 Richards transaction … we are confident that the Staples transaction is in the best interest of Essendant shareholders,” Charles Crovitz, chairman of Essendant, said in a prepared statement.
 Crovitz said the risks tied to the S.P.
 Richards merger involved “rapidly changing industry dynamics” that would could hurt its attempts to operate more efficiently, but did not elaborate.